LanceZPF/NNED_MMGraph/README.md

 # NNED_MMGraph

-Neural Named Entity Disambiguation via MMGraph (together with SimTri)
+Neural Named Entity Disambiguation via MMGraph (together with SimTri).

+This is an implementation of Self-supervised Enhancement for Named Entity Disambiguation via Multimodal Graph Convolution in Python.
+It needs pytorch libraries to be installed.

 ## Dataset